-This pairs great with our Roasted Maple Brussels Sprouts and Paula Deen Sweet Potato Casserole and Paula Deen Green Bean Casserole at a holiday meal.
-And if you're a cranberry lover like me, we HIGHLY recommend our Cranberry Cheesecake for dessert.
+This pairs great with our Roasted Maple Brussels Sprouts and Paula Deen Sweet Potato Casserole, Paula Deen Green Bean Casserole, or our creamed corn at a holiday meal.
+And if you're a cranberry lover like me, we HIGHLY recommend our Cranberry Cheesecake or Sweet Potato Pie for dessert.

 What I Love About This Recipe

 I absolutely love the simplicity of this homemade fresh cranberry sauce recipe.
 Everyone raves about how amazing it is, yet it's so easy and simple to make!
 I also love how it's naturally gluten free, dairy free and vegan so most can enjoy it!
 It's also easy to dress up and try different things with.
 See our variations below for directions on how to make it with orange, jalapeño, orange juice, spiced, and even a low sugar option and more!

 - Quick and Easy - this recipe is quick and easy to make!
 It only requires a few ingredients and is very low effort.